 - Temporary subscription identifiers shall be refreshed regularly with a frequency that avoids their persistent use.

+- Common parameters should be specified that can be used to define the required refresh period.

 Editor’s Note: It is FFS to determine if it is feasible to regularly refresh RAN level temporary subscription identifiers.

 5.7.3.2 Key issue #7.2: Concealing permanent or long-term subscription identifier